-Let’s dig in and find out the differences of book covers in fantasy subgenres.
+Let’s dig in and find out the differences between book covers in fantasy subgenres.

 Urban fantasy book cover design

 Urban fantasy shows the supernatural and magic elements intertwined with urban life.
-They are the focal point of novels and stories with a plot set in the contemporary, real world.
+They are the focal point of novels and stories with a plot set in the contemporary, natural world.

 How can you help the reader recognize this subgenre?